FabricMC/fabric-docs/versions/1.21.10/develop/items/potions.md

 We pass an instance of `MobEffectInstance`, which takes 3 parameters:

-- `RegistryEntry<MobEffect> type` - An effect.
+- `Holder<MobEffect> type` - An effect.
 We use our custom effect here.
 Alternatively you can access vanilla effects through vanilla's `MobEffects` class.
 - `int duration` - Duration of the effect in game ticks.
 - `int amplifier` - An amplifier for the effect.
 For example, Haste II would have an amplifier of 1.